Top 10 Best Invoicing Software for Freelancers

 The Indy Invoice Tool uses the industry’s most trusted online payment solutions, and clients are one click away from paying using the method of their choice.

-You can link working hours directly to an invoice using the Time Tracker tool and save yourself time.
+You can link working hours directly to an invoice using the Time Tracker tool and save time.

 Using Indy, you can: